-First, you’ll provide some basic info on what you prioritize in a dog food (i.e., cost, deliciousness, nutrition), answer a few questions about your dog, and submit a phone number for a Wellness Advisor at Eats to text you your personalized meal plan.
+First, you’ll provide some basic info on what you prioritize in a dog food.
+That includes things like cost, deliciousness, and nutrition.
+Then you’ll answer a few questions about your dog, and submit a phone number for a Wellness Advisor at Eats to text you your personalized meal plan.

 2. Get The Nitty Gritty

-The dog food experts are more than happy to discuss any adjustments, answer any questions, and reevaluate your meal plan as your pup grows to best suit their unique needs.
+The dog food experts are more than happy to discuss any adjustments and answer any questions.
+They’ll even help you reevaluate your meal plan as your pup grows to best suit their unique needs.
 (Yes, please share pictures of your dog, it fuels us.)

 3. Stare Out The Window